RodricBr/OffSec-MISC/README.md

 # APIs
 - Apis for any kinds of target reconnaissance.
+- Can be also used with cURL for automatic tool making
-- Switch the URL with your target domain/ip.
+- Switch the URL with your target's domain or ip.

 <br>